March 2026 cohort in session

 is to let them build it.

-AAI students train on the same industrial technologies used throughout modern manufacturing and automation environments.
+Discovering Automation Youth Program students train on the same industrial technologies used throughout modern manufacturing and automation environments.
 Using Epson industrial robots, machine vision systems, conveyors, pneumatics, and additive manufacturing tools, students gain hands-on experience building real automation solutions with professional-grade equipment and software.

 Students work with both 4-axis SCARA robots for high-speed assembly applications and 6-axis articulated robots for advanced motion and automation tasks — developing workforce-ready skills through real-world technical training.